The most popular used wedges have lofts between 50-60 degrees. Most are sold in 52, 56 and 60 degrees.

 50 OR 52 DEGREE WEDGE

-Both 50 and 52-degree wedges are considered gap wedges.
+The 50 vs 52 degree wedge debate often comes down to personal preference as both are considered gap wedges.
 A 50-degree wedge is more comparable to a pitching wedge with its lower loft.
 Some golfers opt to actually replace their pitching wedge with a 50-degree wedge since it offers higher trajectory shots and more spin.

 Utilizing a 50-degree blade-type wedge can offer more control than a stock pitching wedge with a big cavity back out of a set.